 Read more: Combi boiler suppliers

-- Size of the household: the more bedrooms and bathrooms you have, the bigger and more expensive boiler you will probably need.
+- The size of the household.
+The more bedrooms and bathrooms you have, the bigger and more expensive boiler you will probably need.
 For instance, a small combi boiler is suitable for max.
-1 bathroom and 3 bedrooms and will cost around £500 and £800.
-A medium-sized condensing combi boiler costs slightly more - between £1,200 and £2,000.
+1 bathroom and 3 bedrooms and will cost around £500-800.
+A medium-sized condensing combi boiler costs slightly more—between £1,200 and £2,000.

-- Quality of the model you choose.
-Prices differ according to the quality, efficiency and durability of the branded products.
+- The quality of the model you choose.
+Prices differ according to the quality, efficiency, and durability of the branded products.